OpenHomeFoundation/website/README.md

-# open-home-foundation-website
+# Open Home Foundation website

-Website of the Open Home Foundation
+This is the source of the Open Home Foundation website.